kajott/TrackMeister/README.md

     autoplay=disabled
     ; and we want fullscreen too!
     fullscreen=yes
+    ; if the track has a loop, we want to fade out automatically at this point fade out after loop = true

     [*.mod]
         ; this section is only active for MOD format file, which tend to be